-- · Clarify the consensus rule preventing double-spends. - · Clarify what a note commitment opens to in §7.8 'Omission in Zerocash security proof' on p.
-52. - · Correct the order of arguments to COMM in § 5.4.6.1 'Note Commitments' on p.
-32. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for the test network only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].
+- · Clarify the consensus rule preventing double-spends. - · Clarify what a note commitment opens to in §8.8 'Omission in Zerocash security proof on p.
+55. - · Correct the order of arguments to COMM in §5.4.6.1 'Note Commitments' on p.
+34. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for Testnet only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].

-- Explain a variation on the Faerie Gold attack and why it is prevented. - $\cdot \ \ \text{Generalize the description of the Internal H attack to include finding collisions on } (a{pk},\rho) \ \text{rather than just on } \rho.$ - \cdot Rename enforce_i to enforceMerklePath_i.
+- Explain a variation on the Faerie Gold attack and why it is prevented. - Generalize the description of the InternalH attack to include finding collisions on $(a{pk}, \rho)$ rather than just on $\rho$ . - · Rename enforcei to enforceMerklePathi.

 - Specify the security requirements on the SHA256Compress function in order for the scheme in §5.4.6.1 'Note Commitments' on p.
-32 to be a secure commitment. - Specify \mathbb{G}2 more precisely. - · Explain the use of interstitial treestates in chained JoinSplit transfers.
+34 to be a secure commitment. - Specify $\mathbb{G}2$ more precisely. - · Explain the use of interstitial treestates in chained JoinSplit transfers.